internetarchive/openlibrary/docker/README.md

 You can customise the host ports by modifying the `-p` publish mapping in the `docker run` command to suit your development environment.

+**TODO:**
-**TODO:** Add dev volume mount to `run` command, and provide instructions for refreshing the application.
+* Add dev volume mount to `run` command, and provide instructions for refreshing the application.
+* Fix symlinks that are causing a problem in Windows, see issue https://github.com/internetarchive/openlibrary/issues/1051
 ## Run tests in a temporary container

 `docker run -it --rm oldev make test`